Pictogrammers/brand-icons/LEGAL.md

 If you discover a brand license that has changed and does not match the information we have on file, please [open an issue](https://github.com/Pictogrammers/brand-icons/issues/new?assignees=&labels=Brand+Update&template=2_brand_update.yml).
 We will verify and update were appropriate.

-The Pictogrammers Icon Group cannot be held responsible for any use or misuse of any brand assets offerred in our library by our users.
+The Pictogrammers Icon Group cannot be held responsible for any use or misuse of any brand assets offered in our library by our users.

 # Brand Guidelines